 Root diseases caused by Heterobasidion spp. occur across the temperate northern hemisphere.
 The diseases are very different in pines vs. non-pines.
 Pines tend to be killed outright; the fungus grows in the vital tissues and girdles the root collar.
-Non-pines (true fir, spruce, hemlock) tend to get butt rot and hang on quite a while before death.
-Expanding disease centers form through mycelial growth between trees at root contacts, but they tend to peter out before they get very big.
+Non-pines (true fir, spruce, hemlock) tend to get internal butt rot and survive quite a while.
+Expanding disease centers form through mycelial growth between trees at root contacts, but they often stop before they get very big.
 We don’t know why.

 Most conifers can be attacked.
 See table below for common hosts of each disease.

-There are more than a dozen species of Heterobasidion.
+There are more at least 11 species of Heterobasidion [3, 14].
 Many appear to be nonpathogenic.
-The most notorious pathogens are member of the H. annosum complex.
-For many years they were lumped into the one species, but with more intensive study, molecular genetics, and mating studies, it has become clear there are at least five species.
+The most pathogenic are members of the H. annosum complex.
+For many years they were lumped into that one species, but with more intensive study, molecular genetics, and mating studies, it has become clear there are at least five species.
 The newly recognized species are more or less intersterile where they are naturally sympatric.

 These species form annual or perennial conks with a white pore surface, cream-colored inner tissues, and an irregular, dirty brown upper surface.
 In dry climates, they tend to be hard to find, growing under duff or inside hollow stumps and root channels.
 They can be on living or dead trees.
 There is an asexual stage, but it is not very important in epidemiology.
 There are no rhizomorphs.

 Colonization of a stump is less selective than that of living trees.
 Thus, host specialization is less evident when sampling stumps.
 Even in living trees, host specialization is not absolute; crossovers happen.

 In eastern North America west to the Rocky Mountains, only one pathogen occurs, H. irregulare.
 From the Rocky Mountains west, both H. irregulare and H. occidentale occur, and both cause serious disease.
 What controlled the distribution of the types?
-What would happen if H. occidentale were introduced to the east coast?
+What would happen if H. occidentale were introduced to eastern North America?
 I don’t know!

 |Disease name||Pathogen||Common Hosts||Distribution||Notes|